Vadym Pysarev: Early life and education

 Vadym Yakovlevych Pysarev was born on February 1, 1965, in Donetsk.
 In 1983 he graduated from the Kiev State Choreographic School, where his teachers were Irina Bulatova and Vladimir Denisenko.
 From 1984 to 1985, Pysarev was trained at the Bolshoi Theatre (Moscow) by such teachers as V. Nikonov, R. Struchkov and A. Messerer.
 In 1991 he practiced in Mariinsky Theatre (at that time Kirov Opera and Ballet Theatre), (Saint Petersburg) and ten years later, graduated from Kyiv National University of Culture and Arts.

 Awards

 At the 1st all-Ukrainian competition of ballet dancers and choreographers in 1984 in Kyiv Vadym Pysarev won the first prize and was awarded with a gold medal.
 In June of the same year he won second prize and silver medal at the International Ballet Contest in Helsinki, Finland, and a bronze medal in November 1984 in Paris, France, at the 1st International Ballet Contest.
-In 1984 Vadym Pysarev was awarded the title of Honoured Artist of the Ukraine.
+In 1984 Vadym Pysarev was awarded the title of Honoured Artist of Ukraine.